YuukanOO/uniformcss.com/docs/fundamentals/media-queries.md

 );
 ```

-> To see which properties are responsive, please visit the glossary.
+> To see which properties are responsive, please refer to the glossary.

 ---